 Most coaches stop alongside Parker’s Piece (large expanse of grass with a cycle/foot path).

-Walk across Parker’s Piece towards the University Arms Hotel and Pizza Hut, and Downing is on the opposite side of the road through the metal gates.
+Walk across Parker’s Piece towards the University Arms Hotel and Downing is on the opposite side of the road through the large gates.

 Driving to Downing College

 Traffic in and around Cambridge is notoriously bad by UK standards, so leave plenty of time if you plan to drive.

 There are good Park and Ride facilities in five locations outside the city centre.
 If you drive into the city centre there are two main car parks, Queen Anne Terrace and Grand Arcade.

 Downing College can only offer car parking for candidates with disabilities.
 To request this, please contact the Admissions Officer.

 Stansted is the closest airport to Cambridge and many internal flights fly to and from here.